The economist’s data analysis skillset.

 Q. Which countries drank an average amount of coffee?

-> histogram bins make it impossible to see the exact values
+> histogram bins make it impossible to see exact values or quartiles

 Q. Which countries drank the most coffee in 1999?